-Overview The Rising Scholars program is a partnership between Ann Arbor Public Schools and the U of M Center for Educational Outreach designed to reach out to under served but high achieving students to decrease the documented achievement gap and prepare them for college.
+Overview The Rising Scholars program is a leadership program within Ann Arbor Public Schools designed to create access and opportunity for underrepresented yet high achieving students in an effort to decrease the documented achievement gap in AAPS and prepare them for postsecondary path of their choosing.
 During their time in the program, students will participate in a Summer Learning Academy (SLA), identify personal and academic goals and participate in leadership, college preparation and career readiness opportunities.

 Program Goals The Rising Scholars Program operates with three (3) overarching goals: